-On our website you'll find a great number of links to other websites.
+On our website, you'll find a great number of links to other websites.

-Although these website have been carefully selected, we cannot take any responsibility or liability regarding the use of your personal data by these websites.
+Although these websites have been carefully selected, we cannot take any responsibility or liability regarding the use of your personal data by these websites.
 We strongly advise you to check the privacy statement of the websites you're visiting.